jvalue/jayvee/apps/docs/docs/dev/02-licensing-and-copyright.md

 reuse lint
 ```

+You can also set up a pre-commit hook, so the above command is run before each commit.
+See [here](https://reuse.readthedocs.io/en/latest/readme.html#run-as-pre-commit-hook) for details on how to set it up.

 ## How to hide `*.license` files in IDEs

 During development, the file explorer of your IDE may be cluttered due to the numerous `*.license` files in the